alkacon/opencms-docker/README.md

 ==============
 ## Official docker support for OpenCms ##

 These official docker images contain OpenCms with the demo application.
 This is a basic OpenCms installation that includes mySQL and Tomcat.
 OpenCms has been installed like that for ages, and it just works.
 The images are well suited for quick evaluation and test purposes of the latest OpenCms release.

+From OpenCms 11 onwards an improved version of images will be provided, separating database and OpenCms installation and allowing for updates.
+See below for details.

 ## Preview to improved image running OpenCms 11.x ##

 For the upcoming version of OpenCms 11 Alkacon Software provides a new style of docker image.
-Using an external database it will allow easy OpenCms core updates, whenever a new OpenCms version is released.
+Using an external (mysql/mariadb) database it will allow easy OpenCms core updates, whenever a new OpenCms version is released.

 The image alkacon/opencms-docker:11.0.0-beta provides a preview to this new image style.